Pregnancy information

 Can you have a natural birth with twins

-Lots of women think they have to have a caesarean section with twins.
-In fact, more than 40% of all twins are born vaginally and the process is similar to that of a single baby.
+Lots of women think they have to have a caesarean section with twins, but in fact, many twin births are vaginal.

 If you're planning a vaginal delivery, it's usually recommended that you have an epidural for pain relief.
 This is because, if there are problems, it's easier for your antenatal team to deliver your babies quickly if you've already had an epidural.